cloudfoundry-attic/lattice-release/docs/ltc.md

 Run `ltc target` with no arguments to get the current target.
 It will also indicate whether a droplet store is available.

-> As of v0.3.0, `ltc target` looks for a droplet store bundled with Lattice to enable Buildpacks functionality.
+- Starting with v0.3.0, `ltc target` looks for a droplet store bundled with Lattice to enable Buildpacks functionality.

 ## Launching Docker Applications